tywkeene/http-server/README.md

 }
 ```

 This makes it a lot easier to get data in different ways (e.g from SQL, mongodb or redis).
-These getters are defined in
+These getters are defined in getters/getters.go and are registered in handles/handles.go when we register our route handlers.

 # Conclusion
 This was actually a spur of the moment idea, and something I've toyed with before but never really felt I had accomplished